mlr-org/mlr3fairness/README.md

 learners, visualization and subsequently trying to improve fairness using debiasing strategies.

----

-:warning: **Note** Bias auditing and debiasing solely based on observational data **can not** guarantee fairness of a decision making system.
-Several biases, for example comming from the data can not be detected using the approaches implemented in `mlr3fairness`.
-The goal of this software is **instead** to allow for a better understanding and first hints at possible fairness problems in a studied model.
+> :warning: **Note** Bias auditing and debiasing solely based on
+> observational data **can not** guarantee fairness of a decision making
+> system.
+Several biases, for example comming from the data can not be
+> detected using the approaches implemented in `mlr3fairness`.
+This goal
+> of this software is thus to allow for a better understanding and first

----
+> hints at possible fairness problems in a studied model.

 ## Feature Overview